-A year after his first dip in the Adriatic Sea, sitting on my lap and splashing the water around him, Little T returned to the beach at Fano a flurry of activity, running along the shore, filling up his water pail, shoveling sand and venturing out into the shallow water to practice swimming.
-Our week in Fano visiting my in-laws was an active one, with our mornings spent at the beach, afternoons in the garden and evenings in the city centre or out for dinner.
+A year after his first dip in the Adriatic Sea, sitting on my lap and splashing the water around him, Little T returned to the beach at Fano a flurry of activity, running along the shore, filling up his water pail, shovelling sand and venturing out into the shallow water to practice swimming.
+Our week long holiday in Fano, Italy, visiting my in-laws was an active one, with our mornings spent at the beach, afternoons in the garden and evenings in the city centre or out for dinner.
 Fano, located in Italy’s Marche region along the Adriatic coast, is a lovely city to visit year-round and especially during the laid-back summer season…

 How We Got There: